LariVille/Arc_Installer_Windows_10/guide.md

 After that go to the [releases](https://github.com/LariVille/Arc_Installer_Windows_10/releases) and download the `.zip` file in the assets.

-You should now have `Arc.appinstaller` and `Arc-Windows10-Installer.zip`.
+You should now have `Arc.appinstaller` and `Unofficial-Arc-Windows10-Installer.zip`.

 Create a folder of where you want to install Arc, then put the content of `Arc-Windows10-Installer.zip` by extracting it inside of that folder.

-Move `Arc.appinstaller` to where the `Arc-Windows10-Installer.exe` is.
+Move `Arc.appinstaller` to where the `Arc Windows10 Installer.exe` is.

 The folder should look like this: